-This means the website has complete flexibility and that regardless of whether you access it on your computer, tablet, or smartphone, the site you are viewing looks perfectly curated to your screen size, platform and orientation.
+This means the website has complete flexibility and that regardless of whether you access it on your computer, tablet or smartphone, the site you are viewing looks perfectly curated to your screen size, platform and orientation.
 And another huge reason to design your website this way?
-Google now gives higher ranking for websites that are mobile responsive.
+Google now gives higher rankings for websites that are mobile responsive.

 In a world where mobile phones are becoming the go-to device to access the internet, it is important that your website is able to be viewed properly and accessed without errors or frustration.
-70% percent of internet users access websites via their mobile device.
+Seventy percent of internet users access websites via their mobile device.
 As designers, we need to re-think our web development building strategy in order to build an efficient experience for users regardless of their device.

 If your business does not currently have a responsive website, it is time to consider a redesign.
-Making the decision to move towards a responsive design will increase traffic to your site, brand awareness, and company sales.
+Making the decision to move towards a responsive design will increase traffic to your site, brand awareness and company sales.
 It’s important to understand that many users are driven away from websites that are difficult to use or websites where it takes too long to find the information they are seeking.
 Once frustrated, users will generally not return and instead seek out a competitor.